dev4press/gd-members-directory-for-bbpress/readme.txt

 Open the WordPress 'Settings' menu, there you will find 'GD Members Directory' panel.

 == Changelog ==
+= Version: 2.3 / may 17 2022 =
+* New: tested with WordPress 6.0
+* Edit: few minor updates for the plugin interface
+* Edit: d4pLib 3.8
+* Fix: wrong class reference for one of the panels

 = Version: 2.2 / march 11 2022 =
 * New: tested with WordPress 5.9
 * New: improved admin side interface through updated shared library